mojule/api-factory/readme.md

 }
 ```

-## core plugins
+### core plugins

-Things that are core to generating APIs, not specific to the type of API or the
+Things that are core to generating APIs, not specific to your API use case or
-type of state - if a function would be useful with any API, it belongs in core
+the type of state you're working with - if a function would be useful regardless
+of the resultant API or underlying state, it belongs in `core`

-Kinda like private statics if you're used to class oriented programming
+*Kinda like private statics if you're used to class oriented programming*

 A plugin closure looks like: